zackelia/ghidra-dark/README.md

 # ghidra-dark

 ghidra-dark provides a simple to use installer to install the FlatLaf dark theme, custom colors for disassembly/decompilation in Ghidra, and some other helpful settings.
-The installer supports all public builds through version 9.2 on Windows, Linux, and macOS.
+The installer supports all public builds through version 10.0 BETA on Windows, Linux, and macOS.

 ## Install